-Please join Wendel Rosen’s experienced attorneys for a three-part speaker series created to share legal learnings and strategies for real estate success.
+Wendel Rosen’s experienced attorneys share learnings and strategies for legal success.

 Streamlined Housing Approval with SB 35, SB 330 and New-Pro Housing Legislation

-Partners Patricia Curtin, Amara Morrison and Todd Williams will discuss recently-adopted laws SB 35 and SB 330 that provide for expediting processing and approval of qualifying housing projects, review recent court cases interpreting SB 35 and the Housing Accountability Act, and provide an update on new pro-housing legislation signed by Governor Newsom, including SB 9 and SB 10.
+Partners Patricia Curtin, Amara Morrison and Todd Williams discuss recently adopted laws SB 35 and SB 330 that provide for expediting processing and approval of qualifying housing projects.
+In addition, they review recent court cases interpreting SB 35, the Housing Accountability Act and provide an update on new pro-housing legislation signed by Governor Newsom, including SB 9 and SB 10.

-Register: Streamlined Housing Approval with SB 35, SB 330 and New Pro-Housing Legislation
+Click here to watch Streamlined Housing Approval with SB 35, SB 330 and New Pro-Housing Legislation.

 Real Estate Law: Lessons Learned from the Pandemic

 Wendel Rosen Partners Dan Myers, Gregg Ankenman and Al Flor, Jr. discussed lessons learned to date from the COVID-19 pandemic and provide predictions for the future.
 The panelists, consisting of two transactional real estate attorneys and a real estate litigator, focused on commercial leasing and landlord/tenant issues.

 Click here to watch Real Estate Law – Lessons Learned from the Pandemic.